-Credit Score: A Credit Score is the top most prioritized key term that has huge importance in an individual’s credit report.
-The score is a mandatory score ranging between 300-900 that decides your eligibility for availing any kind of loans or credits from the banks or any other NBFCs.
-The bureau aquires the individual’s data from the banks by whom he or she is related to and firmly studies his credit related activities and assigns the score accordingly.
+A Credit Score is a top-most prioritized key term that has huge importance in an individual’s credit report.
+The score is a mandatory score ranging between 300-900 that decides your personal loan eligibility for availing any kind of loans or credits from the banks or any other NBFCs.
+The bureau acquires the individual’s data from the banks by whom he or she is related to and firmly studies his credit-related activities and assigns the score accordingly.
 The credit score should always be more than 700 for a person who wants his loans to be approved by the lenders.
-A high credit score of a person gives the legal proof of his financial stabilty in the banking or the financial sector.
+A high credit score of a person gives the legal proof of his financial stability in the banking or the financial sector.

-APR: The APR basically stands for Annual Percentage Rate, which is the charge applicable to credit card balances that are carried over a monthl basis.
+The APR stands for Annual Percentage Rate, which is the charge applicable to credit card balances that are carried over a monthly basis.
 Notably, APR is the way credit is compiled.

-Credit history: Is one of the essential requirements while making an individual’s Credit Report.
-It is basically defined as a consumer’s record of their financial history, such as repayment of their debts as agreed in the past.
+Is one of the essential requirements while making an individual’s Credit Report.
+It is defined as a consumer’s record of their financial history, such as repayment of their debts as agreed in the past.

-Debtor: A debtor is primarily a consumer who has an open line of credit and owes money to a creditor.
-It’s likely that you’re a debtor.
+A debtor is primarily a consumer who has an open line of credit and owes money to a creditor.
+You’re likely a debtor.

-Over-the-Limit Fee: If you credit limit is exceeded, you’ll be charged with this fee.
+If your credit limit is exceeded, you’ll be charged with this fee.
 Bottom line: Don’t exceed your maximum credit limit on credit cards.